SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q8: what is Props?
 What is Prop Drilling?**

   Props are special keywords in react which stands for communication between two components or data passing one components to another components .you can spread props like {...props}
-  Passing props deeply through multiple components so components become harder to read and maintain and many components depend on props they don’t use.
+  Passing props deeply through multiple components so components become harder to read and maintain and many components depend on props they don't use.
  Solved using Context API.
  ```txt
  [Parent Component]